 Why we train indoors

 Most cyclists complete indoor and outdoor training sessions over the course of a season.
-The decision to train indoor vs outdoor may be dependent upon the weather, personal preference or (in more recent times) public health restrictions.
+The decision to train indoor vs outdoor may be dependent upon the weather or personal preference.

 Add to that the infinite variables surrounding outdoor training and sensors — power meters are affected by atmospheric pressure and temperature outdoors, which can reduce their fidelity.
 Indoors, the controllables are easily controlled.